 Democratic presidential candidate and Washington Gov. Jay Inslee on June 24 released one of the most expansive plans of any leading politician to end the fossil fuel era.
-His “Freedom from Fossil Fuels” proposal not only eliminates the federal support of fossil fuels but also to actively shuts down the industry and makes polluters pay.
+His “Freedom from Fossil Fuels” proposal not only eliminates the federal support of fossil fuels but also actively shuts down the industry and makes polluters pay.

 One of his proposals involves the “buying out and decommissioning of fossil fuel assets.”
 This makes him the first 2020 presidential contender to embrace the idea, testing the willingness of politicians to confront the power of the fossil fuel industry and support a bold timeline for action.